 - S&CC Integrative Research Grants (SCC-IRG) Tracks 1 and 2.
 Awards in this category will support fundamental integrative research that addresses technological and social science dimensions of smart and connected communities and pilots solutions together with communities.
 Track 1 proposals may request budgets ranging between \$1,500,001 and \$2,500,000, with durations of up to four years.
-Track 2 proposals may request budgets up to \$1,500,000, with durations of up to three years.
-Note that NSF is working with the Japan Science and Technology Agency (JST) to support joint US-Japan IRG Track 2 proposals (SCC-IRG JST) that address topics related to recovery from COVID-19 and future resilience planning related to pandemics and disasters, including how the proposed research will enable community adjustment to life in the new normal of a post-COVID-19 society. - S&CC Planning Grants (SCC-PG).
+Track 2 proposals may request budgets up to \$1,500,000, with durations of up to three years. - S&CC Planning Grants (SCC-PG).
 Awards in this category are for capacity building to prepare project teams to propose future well-developed SCC-IRG proposals.
-Each of these awards will provide support for a period of one year and may be requested at a level not to exceed \$150,000 for the total budget. - S&CC Virtual Organization (SCC-VO).
-Proposals are being sought to establish a Virtual Organization that will: (i) facilitate and foster interaction and exchanges among S&CC PIs and their teams, including community partners; (ii) enable sharing of artifacts and knowledge generated by S&CC projects with the broader scientific and non-academic communities (e.g., local community stakeholders as described in this solicitation); and (iii) facilitate and foster collaboration and information exchange between S&CC researchers, community stakeholders, and others.
-No more than one S&CC-VO proposal will be funded.
-Funding of up to \$250,000 per year for up to three years may be requested.
+Each of these awards will provide support for a period of one year and may be requested at a level not to exceed \$150,000 for the total budget.